puppetlabs/cisco_ios/README.md

 ###### `servers`

-Array of servers associated with this group
+Array of servers associated with this group.

 ##### Parameters